AdobeDocs/document-services/src/pages/apis/pdf-services/replace-pdf-pages.md

 replacePagesOperation.setBaseInput(baseInputFile);

-// Create a FileRef instance using a local file. const firstInputFile = PDFServicesSdk.FileRef. createFromLocalFile('resources/replacePagesInput1.pdf'), pageRanges = getPageRangesForFirstFile();
+// Create a FileRef instance using a local file. const firstInputFile = PDFServicesSdk.FileRef.createFromLocalFile('resources/replacePagesInput1.pdf'), pageRanges = getPageRangesForFirstFile();

-// Adds the pages (specified by the page ranges) of the input PDF
-//file for replacing the page of the base PDF file.

-replacePagesOperation.addPagesForReplace(1, firstInputFile, pageRanges);
+// Adds the pages (specified by the page ranges) of the input PDF file for replacing the page of the base PDF file. replacePagesOperation.addPagesForReplace(1, firstInputFile, pageRanges);

-// Create a FileRef instance using a local file. const secondInputFile = PDFServicesSdk.FileRef. createFromLocalFile('resources/replacePagesInput2.pdf');
+// Create a FileRef instance using a local file. const secondInputFile = PDFServicesSdk.FileRef.createFromLocalFile('resources/replacePagesInput2.pdf');

 // Adds all the pages of the input PDF file for replacing the page of the base PDF file. replacePagesOperation.addPagesForReplace(3, secondInputFile);